kazutomo/kzt-image-tools/README.md

 # kzt-image-tools

-just a collection of small tools for manipulating and analyzing images (e.g., PSNR, compression ratio, filters)
+This repository contains a collection of small tools for manipulating and analyzing images (e.g., PSNR, compression ratio, filters).